Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Related works

-Perturbing the training environment was previously discussed in unsupervised environment design~\cite{dennis2020emergent,jiang2021replay}, domain randomization~\cite{peng2018sim,tobin2017domain}, robust adversarial RL~\cite{pinto2017robust,rigter2022rambo} and risk aversion~\cite{greenberg2022efficient,pan2019risk}.
+Outside of RMDP literature, perturbing the training environment was previously discussed in unsupervised environment design~\citep{dennis2020emergent,jiang2021replay}, domain randomization~\citep{peng2018sim,tobin2017domain}, robust adversarial RL~\citep{pinto2017robust,rigter2022rambo} and risk aversion~\citep{greenberg2022efficient,pan2019risk}.
 However, their focus on robustness differs from our perspective.
-They primarily investigate how to design a practical method to deal with changes in the environment.
-Our method is under the RMDPs framework and based on the theoretical derivation of the worst kernel within the KL uncertainty set.
+They either assume access to environment parameters or aim for better generalization.
+Our method is theoretically driven as a solution to RMDPs.

-Most closely related to our work is~\cite{PgLprmdp}, which characterizes the adversarial kernel for $L_p$ uncertainty set.
-While they use the adversarial kernel to motivate some regularization during training, we propose to approximately simulate the adversarial kernel, opening a new paradigm for learning robust policies in RMDPs.
-In addition, we extend their characterization of the adversarial kernel to the KL uncertainty set, giving rise to a practical method scalable to high-dimensional domains.
+Our work is also closely related to~\citep{PgLprmdp}, which characterizes the worst kernel for $L_p$ uncertainty set.
+Different from their work, we propose to approximately simulate this worst kernel, opening a new paradigm for learning robust policies in RMDPs.
+The work of~\citep{zhou2023natural} ran parallel to ours.
+They employ a sample method to establish a new manageable uncertainty set, enabling the computation of a robust Bellman operator through both value-based and policy-based methods.
+In contrast, our approach involves estimating the worst kernel through sampling from the nominal one to address the problem.